tonytvo/blog-generator/content/blog/how-to-talk-to-anyone-summary/index.md

     - we like people who are similar to us
     - we like people who compliment us
     - we like people who cooperate with us towards a common goal
-  - get in the habit of helping people out and don't say no big deal say of course
+  - "get in the habit of helping people out and don't say no big deal say of course; it's what partners do for each other' - label what happened an act of partnership"
   - you simply need to become liked by those around you and those you are looking to persuade or influence.
 You can do this by cooperating with others, by paying others genuine compliments and by identifying similarities and building relationships.
 They key here, though, is that you need to build these relationships and garner this “liking” before you try and influence others.
 If you try and become liked once you’ve started your efforts to influence, then those efforts will fail.

 ## two rules of meetings why meetings take so long